Executive Team

 VP Communications

-As VP Communications Ellen is responsible for:
+As VP of Communications, Thao is responsible for:

 • Compiling and distributing ACES newsletters to provide updates